The 10 Most Iconic Plays in Men's March Madness History

 Tyus Edney etched his name into NCAA tournament lore in the 1995 second round.

-With 4.8 seconds on the clock, Edney picked up the inbounds pass and drove all the way down the court to deliver a game-winner.
+With 4.8 seconds on the clock, he picked up the inbounds pass and drove all the way down the court to deliver a game-winner.

 Edney's mad dash to the basket became even more important as the tournament moved on, as UCLA went on to win the national title over Arkansas.